Market spread is the cost associated with buying and selling an ETF and it is the difference between the buy and the sell price for a given time.

 It is also important to note that some ETFs will be more liquid than others, the tighter the spread the more liquid the ETF tends to be.

-The average impact of market spread is 0.07% a year for our Growth portfolios and 0.07% a year for our Income portfolios.
+The average impact of market spread for our portfolios is 0.07% a year.